RotherOSS/otobo/Kernel/cpan-lib/README.md

 License information of the bundled modules can be found in the [COPYING-Third-Party](../../COPYING-Third-Party) file.

-The original list of the bundled distributions is maintained in the module `Kernel::System::Environment.
+The original list of the bundled distributions is maintained in the module `Kernel::System::Environment`.
 Please keep that list up to date when upgrading or adding distributions.
-The list from `Kernel::System::Environment` is also used by the command *bin/otobo.CheckModules.pl*.
-That command can be used to generate a cpanfile for the bundled modules.
+The list from `Kernel::System::Environment` is also used by the command `bin/otobo.CheckModules.pl --bundled-cpanfile > Kernel/cpan-lib/cpanfile`.
+That command generates a cpanfile for the bundled modules.

-The generated cpanfile can then be used for updating *Kernel/cpan-lib*.
+The generated cpanfile _Kernel/cpan-lib/cpanfile_ can then be used for updating *Kernel/cpan-lib*.
 But that task is not trivial.
 So here is an exemplar workflow:

 ### Preparation for both quick update and complete regeneration